 - be enrolled with Medicare

-- be enrolled with the Managed Care Organization (MCO) of any beneficiary they wish to treat
+- be enrolled with the Managed Care Organization (MCO) of any beneficiary it wishes to treat

 - be headed by a Laboratory Director with education and experience based on CLIA level of certification

 What are Independent Lab services?
-A laboratory provider may perform Medicaid laboratory services for the Medicaid beneficiary which is prescribed by a physician, physician assistant, podiatrist, dentist, oral surgeon, advanced registered nurse practitioner, or optometrist.
+A laboratory provider may perform Medicaid laboratory services for a Medicaid beneficiary, prescribed by a physician, physician assistant, podiatrist, dentist, oral surgeon, advanced registered nurse practitioner, or optometrist.